-Tresca Weinstein, Guest Blogger I stared into the eyes of the guru, set deep within his lean brown face.
+by Tresca Weinstein I stared into the eyes of the guru, set deep within his lean brown face.
 I saw no particular warmth there, nor any impatience—though I had been near the end of the long line of people he was scheduled to meet with that day.
-Did he never tire of hearing about […]
+Did he never tire of hearing about our […]

 Yogic philosophy teaches us that there is inherent balance between the body, the mind, and the spirit.
 This unity is our birthright.
 Unfortunately, as we “grow up,” our minds gain strength and overwhelm these other aspects of ourselves.
 The mind thinks it is in charge, and tries to run the show—it overpowers the body.
 And the connection to the spirit often becomes a mere whisper.